nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 * Component scaffolding complete.
 Will switch to feature branching for the rest of planned steps.
 * Introduced sass styles.
 So far not scoped.
 * Converted global sass to scoped css modules by introducing the .postcssrc modules config and referencing imported style names from scss files in JSX
+* Introduced Redux and Redux Saga.
+Now has global clock time keeping and loading EPG data with fetch for the main EPG list